Former Japanese justice minister, lawmaker wife arrested for suspected vote-buying -NHK

-Media have said that prosecutors suspect former justice minister Katsuyuki Kawai and his wife, upper house lawmaker Anri Kawai, of offering millions of yen in cash to about 100 people prior to the 2019 upper house election, in which Anri Kawai won a seat.
-Katsuyuki Kawai quit as minister last October after reports of election irregularities by his wife.
+Media have said prosecutors suspect former justice minister Katsuyuki Kawai and his wife, upper house lawmaker Anri Kawai, of offering millions of yen in cash to about 100 people prior to the 2019 upper house election, in which Anri Kawai won a seat.
+Katsuyuki Kawai, who previously served as a foreign policy adviser to Abe, quit as minister last October after reports of election irregularities by his wife.

+"I have never engaged in political activities that are shameful in the light of my conscience, nor against the law," Kyodo news agency quoted Katsuyuki Kawai as saying on Wednesday.
+Anri has also denied vote-buying, media reports said.
+On Wednesday she told reporters her lawyer had advised her not to comment.
+Neither could be reached immediately for comment on Thursday.

+Lawmakers cannot be arrested while parliament is in session, and while they can be charged, prosecutors rarely do so to avoid appearing to interfere in politics.
+Parliament's session ended on Wednesday.
+Abe's term as LDP leader and hence, premier, ends in September 2021 but speculation is simmering that he may have to step down sooner given his sagging support rates, which fell below 30% in two opinion polls last month.

 - READ MORE ON: